hannutt/DBoard/README.md

 All posts are wrapped in the Bootstrap 5 accordion/collapse element, so you can close or open posts.

+TEXT FILTERING IN DISCUSSION BOARD

+Bootstrap 5's html checkboxes allow you to choose whether to display only the message title, body, or message replies This works with Python and JavaScript functions.
+Checkboxes have an onclick method, which calls a JavaScript function that receives information about the option selected by the user as a parameter.

-Text filtering, with the html checkboxes you can choose whether only the title or body text of the message is displayed.
-This works with a Python function that gets the user's selection using the request.post.getlist method and makes a new database query with the selected option.
+The Python function retrieves the user's selection using the request.post.getlist method and makes a new database query with the selected option.
+The search results are displayed in the html table element

+MESSAGE STATISTICS

-Message statistics.
-See the number of deleted and new messages, as well as the date of the last deletion and the date of the most recent message.
+See the number of deleted and posted messages, as well as the date of the last deletion and the date of the most recent message.
+The number of sent and deleted messages is also shown in the bar graphs. values ​​are stored in own Mongo collections from which they are retrieved with Python code.

 TEXT CENSORSHIP ON THE DISCUSSION BOARD